 Could I be allergic to Pitocin?

-What are the risks associated with Pitocin induction?
+What are the risks and benefits associated with Pitocin induction?

 Pitocin induction can cause a number of risks, including an increased risk of delivery complications, such as cesarean section.
 Pitocin can also cause the uterus to contract more forcefully than it would naturally, which can lead to pain and an increased risk of delivery complications, including possible uterine rupture (where it contracts so hard it rips itself).